rahuldave/astroexplorer-server/README.md

-User interface for the AstroExplorer.
+Server part of the user interface for the AstroExplorer.
 Written in nodejs.

+This part knows nothing about redis and the user saving stuff, but will be retooled to use redis as a cache. newmyads can be plugged in here or used standalone for other things.

 Requires:
 connect